nbarikipoulos/poppy-robot-cli/README.md

 It provides:

-- A standalone [CLI mode](#cli-mode) to query and send basic set of instructions to the registers of mortors and then, to allow performing unary 'action' on motors such as move, speed settings, and so on... simply typing in a command line terminal.
+- A [CLI mode](#cli-mode) to query and send basic set of instructions to the registers of mortors and then, to allow performing unary 'action' on motors such as move, speed settings, and so on... simply typing in a command line terminal.

     As example: